 1. To buy MMI PALs immediately (in the process) in place of all of the Signetics parts on all the boards that are currently in Atari possession.
 We have assigned a new part number for MMI PALs.
 Signetic PALs are sleeping time bombs that could be more Field Service nightmares.

-Find out how many 2.
-To advise all the customers that are we used in gare (signature).
 2. To advise all the customers that are having reset

+2. To advise all the customers that are having reset indout how many problems to change to this new part.